dashiellmassey/dashiellmassey.github.io/_pages/equity.md

 interest in how socially-segregated interpersonal networks create persistent barriers to equity, even when institutions have the best of intentions.
 In other words:</p>

 <p style="text-align:center;">
-  <b> How much of the "hidden curriculum" of academia is learned from friends and not from formal programming?</b>
+  <b> How much of the "hidden curriculum" of academia is learned from friends, and not from formal programming?</b>
 </p>

 <p style="text-align:center;">
-  <b>And if what we know depends on <i>who</i> we know, how do we level the playing field?</b>
+  <b>And if <i>what</i> we know depends on <i>who</i> we know, how do we level the playing field?</b>
 </p>

-<p> This interest dates back to high school: I grew up in Cambridge, MA, which spends more per student than any other urban district in
+<p> This interest dates back to high school: my high school had roughly equal numbers of white and Black students, and gave each student
-  the state, and my high school had roughly equal proportions of white and Black students (each ~35%).
-Students were not "tracked" into college preparation, honors, and AP courses, but rather given the opportunity to enroll in any level for any given course.
-Yet honors and AP classes were disproportionately white.</p>
+  the choice of whether to take any course at the college preparation, honors, and AP level; yet honors and AP classes were disproportionately white.</p>

-<p> Struck by this discrepancy, I proposed a project to the Mayor’s Office and School District, which generously provided me with funding
+ <p> In the summer my junior year of high school, I proposed a project to the Mayor’s Office and School District, which generously provided
-  to mail a survey to every family at the high school.
-In the 200 parent-student pairs who responded, I found that parents and students alike expressed confusion about selecting the appropriate level of course difficulty and that the majority reported that they made these decisions primarily based on information from friends and peers, rather than from school administrators. </p>
+  me with funding to mail a survey to every family at the school.
+In the ~200 parent-student pairs who responded, I found that the majority of parents and students alike reported that they made these decisions primarily based on information from friends and peers, rather than from school administrators. </p>

 <p> This idea has informed the way that I approach <a href="/teaching/">teaching</a>, and it has shaped the efforts that I have
   contributed to as a core member of my department's <a href="https://www.cornellmbgdiversity.org/ target="_blank"